Celebrations for the Greek-Eurozone Crises “Ending” Cut Short

 Let’s have a look at Greece’s economic performance during the last decade, while pursuing the Eurozone bailout programme.

-In nominal terms, the gross domestic product (GDP) of Greece is now $200 billion 43% lower than it used to be a decade ago.
-Since 2008, when it stood at $354 billion, the Greek nominal GDP kept falling each and every year until 2016; when it reached an all time low of $192.69 billion.
+In nominal terms, the gross domestic product (GDP) of Greece is now $205 billion; which is 42.3% lower than it used to be a decade ago.
+Since 2008, when it stood at $356 billion, the Greek nominal GDP kept declining each and every year until 2016; when it fell to $192.69 billion, the lowest level since 2002.
 During this period, real GDP shrunk by 23% while GDP per capita declined by 22.9%.

 Labour Market Fluctuations in Greece 2008-2018